evekites/STM32_AstrumPCBPublic/004 AP GPIO LIGHTSENSOR/README.md

 # Project description

-This project turns on LED_RED, at the moment LIGHTSENSOR is in a light environment.
+This project turns on LED_RED, at the moment LIGHTSENSOR is in a dark environment.
 It uses the following user coded functions:

 - LIGHTSENSOR_status() to check if LIGHTSENSOR is pressed down
 - LED_RED_on() to turn LED_RED on